 The HAHE is responsible for ensuring and continuously improving quality, as well as for the efficient operation and rendering of its services, in line with international practices, particularly those of the European Higher Education Area, and the principles and guidelines of ENQA.
-HAHE's Internal Audit unit is the body responsible for administering and managing the Authority's internal quality system.
-The Internal Audit Unit is responsible for the organisation, operation and continuous improvement of the IQS, the implementation and coordination of the internal evaluation procedures of the departments, as well as for supporting the external evaluation and accreditation procedures, within the framework of ENQA's principles, guidelines and instructions.
+HAHE's Department of Quality Documentation is the body responsible for administering and managing the Authority's internal quality system.
+The Department of Quality Documentation is responsible for the organisation, operation and continuous improvement of the IQS, the implementation and coordination of the internal evaluation procedures of the departments, as well as for supporting the external evaluation and accreditation procedures, within the framework of ENQA's principles, guidelines and instructions.